Cosmology Large Angular Scale Surveyor

-The Cosmology Large Angular Scale Surveyor (CLASS) is an array of microwave telescopes at a high-altitude site in the Atacama Desert of Chile as part of the Parque Astronómico de Atacama.
-The CLASS experiment aims to improve our understanding of cosmic dawn when the first stars turned on, test the theory of cosmic inflation, and distinguish between inflationary models of the very early universe by making precise measurements of the polarization of the Cosmic Microwave Background (CMB) over 65% of the sky at multiple frequencies in the microwave region of the electromagnetic spectrum.
+The Cosmology Large Angular Scale Surveyor (CLASS) is an array of microwave telescopes which has been observing since 2016 from a high-altitude site in the Atacama Desert of Chile as part of the Parque Astronómico de Atacama.
+The CLASS experiment aims to improve our understanding of cosmic dawn when the first stars turned on and to test the theory of cosmic inflation by making precise measurements of the polarization of the Cosmic Microwave Background (CMB) over 65% of the sky at multiple frequencies in the microwave region of the electromagnetic spectrum.

+To date, CLASS has produced maps of a majority of the sky at frequencies of 40 and 90 GHz (7.5 mm and 3.3 mm wavelength, respectively), constraints on circular polarization in the CMB, a detection of circular polarization from the atmosphere, and measurements of the disk-averaged microwave brightness temperature of Venus.

 Science goals

+CLASS is addressing two primary science goals.
+The first is to improve our understanding of "cosmic dawn," when the first stars lit up the universe.
+Ultraviolet (UV) radiation from these stars stripped electrons from atoms in a process called reionization.
+The freed electrons scatter CMB light, imparting a polarization that CLASS measures.
+Constraints on reionization from the CMB are critical in reconciling astronomers' understanding of reionization with results from the James Webb Space Telescope that indicate that galaxies may have formed earlier than previously thought.
+In this way CLASS can improve our knowledge of when and how cosmic dawn occurred.
+A better understanding of cosmic dawn will also help other experiments measure the sum of the masses of the three known neutrino types using the gravitational lensing of the CMB.

-CLASS has two primary science goals.
-The first is to test the theory of inflation.
+A second science goal of CLASS is to test the theory of inflation.
 In physical cosmology, cosmic inflation is the leading theory of the very early universe; however, observational evidence for inflation is still inconclusive.
 Inflationary models generically predict that a gravitational-wave background (GWB) would have been produced along with the density perturbations that seed large-scale structure.
 Such an inflationary GWB would leave an imprint on both the temperature and polarization of the CMB.
 In particular it would leave a distinctive and unique pattern of polarization, called a B-mode pattern, in the CMB polarization.
 A measurement of B-mode polarization in the CMB would be important confirmation of inflation and would provide a rare glimpse into physics at ultra-high energies.

-A second primary science goal of CLASS is to improve our understanding of "cosmic dawn," when the first stars lit up the universe.
-Ultraviolet (UV) radiation from these stars stripped electrons from atoms in a process called "reionization."
-The freed electrons scatter CMB light, imparting a polarization that CLASS measures.
-In this way CLASS can improve our knowledge of when and how cosmic dawn occurred.
-A better understanding of cosmic dawn will also help other experiments measure the sum of the masses of the three known neutrino types using the gravitational lensing of the CMB.

-Additional science goals for CLASS are to better understand our own Milky Way Galaxy and to search for evidence of exotic new physics through constraining circular polarization in the CMB and large-scale anomalies.
+CLASS is also furthering our understand of our own Milky Way Galaxy and searching for evidence of exotic new physics through constraining circular polarization in the CMB and large-scale anomalies.
 (See the Low multipoles and other anomalies section of the cosmic microwave background article for more information on the latter.)